A breakdown of the best fishing tackle to use in Scottish rivers when salmon fishing

-This is a simple (not too technical) guide to the best fishing tackle, techniques and flies to use for Salmon Fishing holidays in Scotland, in addition an a definition and explanation of the differences between skagit, short spey (scandi), spey and shooting head lines.
+This is a simple (not too technical) guide to the best fishing tackle, techniques and flies to use for Salmon Fishing holidays in Scotland.
+In addition an a definition and explanation of the differences between skagit, short spey (scandi), spey and shooting head lines.

-The Big 4 Rivers in Scotland – Tay, Tweed, Spey and Dee
+Fishing Tackle for the Big 4 Rivers in Scotland – Tay, Tweed, Spey and Dee

 Good fishing tackle is an investment…